Sports-related curses: Mayo

-Following the death of Fr Peter Quinn in January 2016 and Dr. Pádraig Carney in 2019 two living members of the 1951 All Ireland winning team remained: Paddy Prendergast and Mick Loftus.
+Following the death of Fr Peter Quinn in January 2016 and Pádraig Carney in 2019, two living members of the 1951 All-Ireland SFC winning team remained: Paddy Prendergast and Mick Loftus.
 Mick Loftus was a sub but didn't play.
-Prendergast died in September 2021, leaving Loftus as the last and only remaining of the 1951 winning team.
-At the time of Prendergast's death, Mayo had reached 11 All-Ireland finals since 1951, and lost every one.
+Prendergast died in September 2021, leaving Loftus as the last and only remaining of the 1951 winning team until his passing in April 2023.
+At the time of Prendergast's death, Mayo had reached 11 All-Ireland SFC finals since 1951, and lost every one.

 Biddy Early

 Biddy Early was a 19th-century healer from Feakle in County Clare.
 Her curse or prophecy was said variously to afflict two hurling teams which endured long droughts in the All-Ireland Senior Hurling Championship: Clare (1914–1995) and/or Galway (1923–1980).
-The two counties played a famous semi-final in the 1932 Championship: Clare won, but lost the final to Kilkenny.
+The two counties played a famous semi-final in the 1932 championship: Clare won, but lost the final to Kilkenny.
 After Clare's "curse" was broken in 1995, Billy Loughnane from Ennis wrote to The Irish Times, denouncing the idea of a curse as preposterous, mainly because Early died in 1872 before the GAA was even founded.